 I was married in 2000 and I thought we would grow old together on our country porch, rocking side by side and watching our grandchildren frolic in the yard.
 Now that reality has smacked me, wait, no it literally punched me and what I thought would happen won’t be happening, I’ve become a totally different person than I once was.

-Here are some things I learned about myself once he was gone:
+Here are some things I learned to like about myself once he was gone:

 When my marriage ended I was fearful of being alone.
 I was more alone being married.
 I am happy and I am finally at peace with myself.
 I have my freedom from constant approval.
 My life has changed but so have I. I had the attitude to change my status quo and I am proud of that accomplishment.